1. Waves Scheps 73

 2. VoosteQ Model N Channel

-There are a lot of Neve plugins out there, but the Model N Channel stands out for its classic British console sound.
+Model N Channel is a Neve channel strip plugin that stands out for its classic British console sound.
 It mixes vintage character with modern controls.
 The preamp adds a gentle, natural-sounding saturation, so your tracks get some analog warmth without losing clarity.

 The compressor responds smoothly and musically, shaping transients in a way that works well on both drums and vocals.
 When I switch between the analog flavor modes, the depth of the mix changes a lot.
 One setting even made the low mids sound almost three-dimensional.